namannimmo10/Google-Summer-of-Code-with-SymPy/README.md

 Future Work:
 * Add `StateSpace` class for creating State space models
 * Further improve the documentation of control package.
-Add couple more examples to show us the users how to use the implemented as they tend to use any software more if the docs are top-notch.
+Add couple more examples to show us the users how to use the implemented functionality as they tend to use any software more if the docs are top-notch.
 * Graphical analyses: `root_locus`, `pole_zero`, `bode`, and `nyquist` plots

 # My GSoC Experience and Learnings: